manwar/theweeklychallenge/content/blog/review-challenge-024.md

 For a quick overview, go through the [original tasks](/blog/perl-weekly-challenge-024/) and [recap](/blog/recap-challenge-024/) of the weekly challenge.

 ***
 ### Task #1
 ***

 **CPAN** modules used: [`B`](https://metacpan.org/pod/B), [`strict`](https://metacpan.org/pod/strict), [`warnings`](https://metacpan.org/pod/warnings)

-Read the excellent [blog post](https://perl6.eu/small-inversions.html) by Arne Sommer on his investigation to find the shortest solution in both Perl 5 and 6.
+Read the excellent [blog post](https://perl6.eu/small-inversions.html) by **Arne Sommer** on his investigation to find the shortest solution in both **Perl 5** and **Perl 6**.

 Quite a few participants were taken aback (including the reviewer) by this task.
-Upon re-reading and reviewing the task and submitted solutions, perhaps this was one of those task where the solution depends solely on the interpretation of the participant and along the way, let us all learn something about the Perl interpreter itself (see Arne Sommer's [post](https://perl6.eu/small-inversions.html)).
+Upon re-reading and reviewing the task and submitted solutions, perhaps this was one of those task where the solution depends solely on the interpretation of the participant and along the way, let us all learn something about the **Perl** interpreter itself (see **Arne Sommer**'s [post](https://perl6.eu/small-inversions.html)).
 Nevertheless, we will look at different ways used by participants to solve this task.

 First off is the empty file solution.
-First submitted by [Joelle Maslak](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-024/joelle-maslak/perl5/ch-1.pl) and followed by [E.Choroba](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-024/e-choroba/perl5/ch-1.pl), [Simon Proctor](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-024/simon-proctor/perl5/ch-1.pl), and [Ruben Westerberg](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-024/ruben-westerberg/perl5/ch-1.pl).
-Joelle Maslak did a [comparison](https://digitalbarbedwire.com/2016/03/27/perl-is-good-for-nothing/) of parsing empty file between a few programming languages and Perl 5 have the fastest startup time without throwing any errors at "doing nothing".
+First submitted by [Joelle Maslak](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-024/joelle-maslak/perl5/ch-1.pl) and followed by [E.Choroba](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-024/e-choroba/perl5/ch-1.pl), [Simon Proctor](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-024/simon-proctor/perl5/ch-1.pl), and [Ruben Westerberg](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-024/ruben-westerberg/perl5/ch-1.pl). **Joelle Maslak** did a [comparison](https://digitalbarbedwire.com/2016/03/27/perl-is-good-for-nothing/) of parsing empty file between a few programming languages and **Perl 5** have the fastest startup time without throwing any errors at **"doing nothing"**.

 Equivalent one-liner also submitted by [Colin Crain](https://github.com/manwar/perlweeklychallenge-club/blob/master/challenge-024/colin-crain/perl5/ch-1.pl), [E. Choroba](http://blogs.perl.org/users/e_choroba/2019/09/perl-weekly-challenge-024-inverted-index-and-shortest-oneliner.html), [Laurent Rosenfeld](http://blogs.perl.org/users/laurent_r/2019/09/perl-weekly-challenge-24-smallest-script-and-inverted-index.html), and [Yet Ebreo](http://blogs.perl.org/users/yet_ebreo/2019/09/perl-weekly-challenge-w024---smallest-script-inverted-index.html).